parklab-snu/parklab-snu.github.io/content/news/_index.md

 ## 2025

-2025.9 The Park Lab launched at Seoul National University
+2025.9 The Park Lab launched at Seoul National University.